Prljavo Kazalište: 1985–1990: Comeback with Bodalec as vocalist, new successes

-The band during war years (1991–1995)
+1991–1995: Yugoslav Wars

 With the outbreak of the Croatian War of Independence in 1991, the group paused its activities.
 The band returned to the scene in 1993, the lineup featuring the new keyboardist Fedor Boić (formerly of ITD Band), with the album Lupi petama...
 (Click Your Heels...).
 The record cover featured a plate filled with bullets, and the album brought patriotic tunes like "Lupi petama, reci sve za Hrvatsku" ("Click Your Heels, Say You'll Do Everything for Croatia"), "Pet dana ratujem, subotom se zaljubljujem" ("I'm Fighting the War for Five Days, I Fall in Love on Saturdays"), and others.
 The group introduced elements of folk music in the track "Uzalud vam trud svirači" ("Your Effort's In Vain, Musicians"), which featured a traditional tamburica orchestra from Vinkovci.
 The band planned to hold a concert at Maksimir Stadium, but the authorities did not give the permission for the event, so the band, on 2 October 1993, held a concert in the studio of Radio Velika Gorica, releasing the recording of it on the 1994 live album Zabranjeni koncert (Forbidden Concert).
 In 1994, Prljavo Kazalište received the Porin Best Album Award for Lupi petama..., but also the Best Folk-Influenced Song Award for "Uzalud vam trud svirači" and the Best Video award for the recording of their concert in the building of Croatian National Theatre.

 On 27 December 1994, the band held a concert at Zagreb's Dolac Market, at -4 °C. The group organized the concert in cooperation with the Society for Human Rights, receiving the Human Rights Award from the organization.
 The recording of the concert was released in 1995 on the live album Božićni koncert (Christmas Concert) through the label CBS formed by Houra, the label's name being a pun to CBS Records and the abbreviation for the title of the band's old album Crno bijeli svijet.
 The recording of the concert was also released on VHS.